JuliaPy/SymPy.jl/examples/tutorial.md

 As can be seen, there are several ways to create symbolic values.
-One caveat is that one can't use `Syms` to create a variable from a function name in Base.
+One caveat is that one can't use `Sym` to create a variable from a function name in Base.

 ### Special constants